- DPF: Diesel Particulate Filter

 - Yes!
 The Engine ECM has various timers and various soot counters that memorize when the last time the regen occurred.
 If you clean the filters but do not reset the soot, then the fault codes for High Soot Levels will not clear.
 You have to reset these values at the dealer level in order to clear your fault codes.

-The easiest way to reset the soot levels yourself is by using a DTC + AFT Reset Tool.
+The easiest way to reset the soot levels yourself is by using a OTR Reset Tool.
 This tool will reset the soot level in the engine ECM at the dealer level and allows you to be in control of your soot level fault codes.
+We designed this tool to be driver proof.
+It only takes 1 minute to clear your DTC's and 3 minutes to clear your AFT system.

 How to remove and install your DPF filter on 2008-2018 Volvo Truck with Volvo D13: